smwasya/smwasya/README.md

  After undertaking Bioinformatics intership at International Centre of Insect Physiology and Ecology *(Icipe)*

- I rejoined icipe I am actively working on ongoing projects.
-Most of my Projects has private repo until they are published.
+ I rejoined icipe and I am actively working on ongoing projects.
+Most of my Projects has private repositories until they are published.